Yousack/caps/README.md

 -----

 * implement the function which can get NAID from command-line argument
-* fail to get the year of publishing when the date is invalid (e. g.
-2013-05-00)
+* fail to get the year of publishing when the date is invalid (e.g. 2013-05-00)